unform/unform/README.md

 ## Overview

-Unform is a performance focused library that helps you creating beautiful forms in React with the power of uncontrolled components performance and React Hooks.
+Unform is a performance-focused library that helps you create beautiful forms in React with the power of uncontrolled components and React Hooks.

 ## Table of contents